ammiranda/local-chat/README.md

 ## Warnings

 Use at your own risk.
-The app is opening the door to a very powerful AI for your kid.
-It might be a good idea to supervise the kid while using the app, and make sure they understand that not all answers are real here.
+Do not assume responses are truthful.